porkenvolf/top-weather/README.md

 TO DO:

-- FIX: Y axis should only have whole degree ticks
+- manage async errors
+- loading screen while waiting for api
 - callApi every once in a while to refresh the data
-- manage async errors
+- add more graphs, humidity,rain, whatever, check data available in the api object

+MAYBE:

 - un chancho

-MAYBE:

-- add more graphs, humidity,rain, whatever, check data available in the api object